Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Materials and Methods

 \subsubsection{L2-regularisation implementation in DeepMaxent}

-Maxent makes use of a L1 penalisation, on the species weights $\gamma_j$ that model the relation between the features and the density prediction.
+Maxent makes use of L1 penalisation, on the species weights $\gamma_j$ that model the relation between the features and the density prediction.
 The L1 term, known as LASSO penalty, encourages $\gamma_j$ to become sparse, thus selecting a subset of features.

-The L1 regularisation is important in Maxent due to a number of features that grows more than quadratically with the number of environmental variables provided a priori by the user.
-In DeepMaxent, the latent features are learned to maximise prediction performances, removing the need for feature selection.
-For DeepMaxent, we employ a L2 regularisation, i.e. a penalty on the Euclidean norm of the $\gamma_j$, which encourages small but non-zero weights, which may induce a smoothing of the estimated species intensities.
-The total loss function thus becomes:
+The L1 regularisation is important in Maxent due to a number of features that grows more than quadratically with the number of environmental variables.
+In DeepMaxent, the latent features are learnt to maximise prediction performances {and can be kept to a fixed dimensionality, removing the need for feature selection~\citep{goodfellow_deep_2016}}.
+For DeepMaxent, we employ L2 regularisation, i.e. a penalty on the Euclidean norm of the $\gamma_j$ {and the rest of the model weights}, which encourages small but non-zero weights, which {tends to} induce a smoothing of the estimated species intensities. {The intercept term $\mathbf{b}$, on the other hand, is not penalized, since it controls only the baseline level of the intensity function per species and does not affect the effective capacity of the model.
+The total loss function thus becomes:}

 where $\tau$ is the weight decay coefficient.
 This term penalises large weight values, encouraging the model to learn smaller weights without enforcing sparsity.